-The liability for salary and wages is measured as the amount unpaid at the reporting date at remuneration rates current at the reporting date.
+The liability for salary and wages is measured as the amount unpaid at the reporting date at remuneration rates current at the reporting

-The annual leave liability and the skills and experience retention leave liability is expected to be payable within 12 months and is measured at the undiscounted amount expected to be paid.
+The annual leave liability and the skills and experience retention leave liability are expected to be payable within 12 months and are measured at the undiscounted amount expected to be paid.

-As a result of the actuarial assessment performed by DTF, the salary inflation rate has decreased from the 2021 rate (2.00%) to 1.50% for annual leave and skills and experience retention leave liability.
-As a result, there is a decrease in the staff benefits liability and staff benefits expenses of \$0.513 million.
+As a result of the actuarial assessment performed by DTF, the salary inflation rate has increased from the 2022 rate (1.50%) to 2.00% for annual leave and skills and experience retention leave liability.
+As a result, there is an increase in the staff benefits liability and staff benefits expenses of \$0.522 million.